Fan (G)

 -

-`Static pressure and flow rate at reference shaft speed' - fan characteristics are calculated based on specified values of typical, nominal or allowable pressure rise and volume flow rate.
+Static pressure and flow rate at reference shaft speed— the characteristics of the fan are calculated based on the set values of the typical, nominal or permissible pressure increase and volume flow. -

-`1D tabulated data - static pressure vs flow rate at reference shaft speed' - fan characteristics are calculated from interpolation of pressure rise data as a function of volume flow rate.
+1D tabulated data – static pressure vs flow rate at reference shaft speed— the fan characteristics are calculated based on the interpolation of pressure increase data depending on the volume flow. -

-`2D tabulated data - flow rate vs shaft speed and static pressure' - fan characteristics are calculated from interpolation of volumetric flow rate data as a function of shaft speed and pressure rise.
+2D tabulated data – flow rate vs shaft speed and static pressure— the fan characteristics are calculated based on the interpolation of volumetric flow data depending on the shaft rotation speed and pressure increase.

 |